rmosolgo/graphql-ruby/guides/type_definitions/objects.md

 - A built-in GraphQL type (`Integer`, `Float`, `String`, `ID`, or `Boolean`)
 - A GraphQL type from your application
-- An _array_ of any of the above, which denotes a list type.
+- An _array_ of any of the above, which denotes a {% internal_link "list type", "/type_definitions/lists" %}.

-Nullability is expressed with the required `null:` keyword:
+{% internal_link "Nullability", "/type_definitions/non_nulls" %} is expressed with the required `null:` keyword:

 - `null: true` means that the field _may_ return `nil`
 - `null: false` means the field is non-nullable; it may not return `nil`.
 If the implementation returns `nil`, GraphQL-Ruby will return an error to the client.

-Additionally, list types maybe non-nullable by adding `[..., null: true]` to the definition.
+Additionally, list types maybe nullable by adding `[..., null: true]` to the definition.

 Here are some examples: